 Now, back to the flaw of the Vagabond Mini battery—it has a proprietary mount that is intended to work with the Vagabond Mini power inverter and they don't make a mount to work with your standard V-Mount or Anton Bauer devices.
 Which is why we made the Vagabond Mini to V-Mount adapter.
 For the past two years we have been using the Vagabond Minis to power everything from laptops to lights to monitors to WiFi hubs to cameras.

 Another weakness of the Vagabond Mini battery is the casing is not super robust.
 We have never broken one but you can tell that a fall off a camera cart could crack the casing or munch the power connectors.
-Whereas there are some V-Mount and Anton Bauer batteries that are specifically robustly built to withstand those abuses.
+Whereas there are some V-Mount and Anton Bauer batteries that are specifically robustly built to withstand those abuses for rental houses.
 But you could probably drop and break three or four Vagabond Minis for less than price of one of those robust name brand batteries.

 Anyway, through our behind-the-scenes videos and Instagram stories, many of you have noticed the adapter we have been using and have asked us to make them available for everyone.
 You can find them here and, as of today, they are ready to ship.
 Here's the video version of this with some closer looks at the adapter: